+4.3.2.1.
 Reforms to property rights regimes.
 Several policy reforms in countries with large stands of tropical forest have offered the opportunity to test the predictions of common-pool resource theory relating to property rights allocation and formalization, with mixed findings.
 Wren-Lewis et al. (2020) conduct a village-level randomized evaluation of a land registration and demarcation program in Benin, finding that treated villages experienced a 20% decrease in forest cover loss and a 5% decrease in forest fires.
 On the other hand, Probst et al. (2020) examine a large land titling program in the Brazilian Amazon, exploiting the staggered timing of title allocations, and find that the program led to increases in deforestation among small and medium landholders (deforestation among large landholders remained unchanged), potentially driven by increased market integration and hence responsiveness to agricultural price increases.
-Similarly, Liscow (2013) finds that insecure property rights resulting from Nicaragua's 1981 agrarian reform law resulted in 14% higher forest cover levels in 2001, consistent with "investment effects" for long-term agricultural uses.
+Similarly, Liscow (2013) finds that insecure property rights resulting from Nicaragua's 1981 agrarian reform resulted in 14% higher forest cover levels in 2001, consistent with investment effects for long-term agricultural uses under secure land tenure.